MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

 ![Deploy Adapter](upload-login-adapter.png)
 3 - Map the `user-restricted` scope to the UserLogin security check inside the application security settings in the MobileFirst Foundation Operations Console.

 The security framework ensures that only a client that passes all of the security checks of the protecting scope is granted access to the resource.
+A security check is a server-side entity that implements a specific authorization logic, such as obtaining and validating client credentials.

 ![Map user-restricted scope](login-security-check.png)